NullSecurityX/nullsecurityx.github.io/_posts/2025-08-30-uuid-sandwich.md

 UUIDv1 is predictable due to timestamps and MAC addresses, making it exploitable.
 UUIDv4 is safer, but UUIDv1 remains in use, creating risks.

 ![exp](/assets/images/exp.png)

+---

+## Acknowledgment

+I would like to sincerely thank [Çağrı Eser](https://cagrieser.com/) for his invaluable contributions and support.

+You can connect with him on [LinkedIn](https://www.linkedin.com/in/cagrieser/).